Detecting prompt and afterglow jet emission of gravitational wave events from LIGO/Virgo/KAGRA and next generation

 An example of the different possible lightcurves that are generated for a single GW event (fixed viewing angle and distance) are displayed in Figure \ref{fig:170817lightcurves}.
 In Figure \ref{fig:detfracsAG} we show the total afterglow detection percentage as a function of instrument (described in Table \ref{tab:telescopes}) and parameter assumptions in different simulation runs (described in Table \ref{tab: simulationruns}).
 While Figure \ref{fig:detfracsAG} does not account for the exact time of detection, we show how the time after merger impacts detectability in Figure \ref{fig:detfracsmaxtime}.
 This is discussed further in \S \ref{section:Results}.

 We do not account for the impact of dust extinction on optical and infrared sensitivity or hydrogen gas absorption to X-rays.
 Furthermore, we have not accounted for telescope observing constraints or the location of the simulated BNS on the sky with respect to the telescopes, Sun, or Moon.
+As such, the presented detection fractions and rates should be treated as upper limits to the true rate.
 We do however discuss the detectability timescales and peak times as a function of viewing angle in \S \ref{section:Results}.
-Our study is strictly based on the ability for a given telescope sensitivity to detect an afterglow, and we leave afterglow characterization and detection rates to future work.
+Our study is strictly based on the ability for a given telescope sensitivity to detect an afterglow, and we leave afterglow characterization to future work.